daysay24/E.M.M.A-Enhanced-Multispecies-IsomiR-Analyzer-Tool/README.md

 - A set of visualisations that provide insights into the isomiR data:

-  Graph 1: RPM and relative abundance of isomiRs vs miRNAs in different groups.
+  Graph 1: RPM and relative abundance of isomiRs vs miRNAs in different groups, with a canonical:isomiR ratio for each group

-  Graph 2: RPM and unique tags of isomiR types (3p, 5p, both, canonical, others) in different groups.
+  Graph 2: RPM and unique tags of isomiR types (3`end, 5`end, both ends, canonical and others) in different groups.

   Graph 3: RPM and unique tags of isomiR types (addition/truncation + nt) in different groups.

   Graph 4: Proportion of templated vs nontemplated at addition positions in different groups.

   Graph 5: Proportion of nucleotides (A, U, C, G) at addition positions in different groups.

+  Graph 9: Proportion of templated vs nontemplated at all positions for all isomiRs in different groups.

 ## Install dependencies